2015 U.S. Transgender Survey

 How can researchers access the USTS dataset?

-We estimate that the process for requesting USTS data will open in early 2018.
+Researchers may submit requests to access USTS data at www.ustranssurvey.org/data-requests.
 Data will be shared in a manner that protects the confidentiality of people who took the survey.
-Please note that not all requests for data will be approved and researchers should closely examine the criteria for approval before submitting a request.
-Researchers may sign up here to be notified when the data-request process is open.
+Please note that not all requests for data will be approved and researchers should closely examine the criteria used to assess requests before submitting a request.

 When is the USTS going to be conducted again?